akhealth/RFP-ARIES-Support/ARIES_SUPPORT_RFP.md

-- Contractor must have a minimum of three (3) years' experience in the last five (5) years, conducting Health and Human Services
+- Contractor must have a minimum of three (3) years' experience in the last five (5) years, conducting health or human services
 system support operations services.
 This experience must include maintenance and updates of an enterprise technology system